 There are a few methods on how to soften brown sugar:

 1. Using an apple.
+You can actually place a sliced apple into your brown sugar bin and the moisture from the apple should transfer to the brown sugar.
 (But then your brown sugar sort of has an essence of apple?)

 2. Using clay tiles.
+They sell clay tiles specifically for keeping brown sugar moist.
+Most bakeries use these and they are very effective.
 (Definitely the move but didn’t feel like going to the nursery.)

 I added the blocks of brown sugar to a bowl and added a slice of bread I cut in half.